Managing Git Projects: Git Subtree vs. Submodule

 git submodule change branch

-A great git submodule alternative – git subtree
+A great alternative for git submodule – git subtree

 Why consider git subtree?